Code-Institute-Submissions/jimis-cafe-and-music/README.md

 - [CSS Tricks](https://css-tricks.com) for help with the CSS `auto-fit` property for my Gallery grid and the CSS `object-position` property for one of the images in my Gallery.
 - [Kevin Powell](https://www.kevinpowell.co) for his amazing CSS layout tips.
-- [Code Institute](https://codeinstitute.net) for the Love Running project which opened my eyes to great visual design.
 - [Should I Prefix](http://shouldiprefix.com) for helping me find which CSS properties required browser prefixes.
 - [A11Y Project](https://www.a11yproject.com) for providing guidelines for accessibiliy.
-- [Fontawesom](https://fontawesome.com/how-to-use/on-the-web/other-topics/accessibility) for providing screen reader guidelines for user with their icons.
+- [Font Awesome](https://fontawesome.com/how-to-use/on-the-web/other-topics/accessibility) for providing screen reader guidelines for use with their icons.
 - My tutor Adegbenga Adeye for his great help and guidance throughout the project.